Milbaxter/mandinga-ethlatam/README.md

 3. **Winner Selection**:
    - Automatically triggered when all quotas are sold
    - Can be manually triggered after 7 days if quotas aren't sold out
-   - Uses pseudo-random number generation (can be upgraded to Chainlink VRF for production)
+   - Uses **Chainlink VRF v2** for provably fair random winner selection

 4. **Prize Claiming**:
    - Only the selected winner can claim the prize